Glib79/SF3_rest_tn/README.md

 User and password to database are committed to Github which is of course against all security rules but it is only an example project so I assumed that this is the easiest way.

 Project is created in Symfony 3 with Docker.
-Unit test includes only basic cases and there are no tests for authenticated user.
+I think, that, in this case, beter then unit tests are functional tests so I added some basic functional tests and there are no tests for authenticated user.

 ### Instalation guide: